We offer lessons in vocals, guitar, ukulele, piano, drums, saxophone, harmonica and more!

 Return to top

-New to our team of part-time music instructors, Shann Bailey is the Vocal Producer, Vocal Arranger and Artist Development Coach at Sound of the Muse Records (Toronto-Ottawa-Montreal).
+Shann Bailey is the Vocal Producer, Vocal Arranger and Artist Development Coach at Sound of the Muse Records.
 Shann is also the lead singer for the adult contemporary touring groups: “The Life of Pearls,” “SleepWalk Plaza” and “The Jazz Lounge Quartet.”
 Rounding out her expertise in the Canadian music industry, Shann also serves as the Administrative Manager of the prestigious Ottawa Choral Society, Canada’s premiere large ensemble symphonic choir.
+Shann also has a Fine Arts degree from the University of Toronto.

 Drawing on her experience of 20 years working as a professional singer, co-songwriter, recording artist, in-studio vocal producer, and vocal coach for hundreds of young singers, Shann specializes in the development of young artists through the design of engaging vocal coaching programs for both beginners and for advanced professional singers.